Lzchyi/Project/README.md

 We have followed the following requirements while developing.

-IPC - Using PIPE and Message Queue on CLIENT side

-Process Control - Using fork() and signals on CLIENT side

-Socket - TCP on BOTH sides
+    IPC - Using PIPE and Message Queue on CLIENT side Process Control - Using fork() and signals on CLIENT side Socket - TCP on BOTH sides
     Others - I/O Multiplexing on SERVER side

 We also try to include the bonus part.
-For now, we only make the user (auth) login.
+For now, we are only able to make the user (auth) login.
+We also tried to track client's ip address, however, it was not function.

 Work Distribution